OpenDataScienceLab/ajna/doc/intro.md

     <br>
     <center><h3>Application</h3></center>
     <p>
-    So far (Aug 2016), the platform Ajna is just a functional prototype to help in the process of Exploratory Data Analysis.
+    The platform Ajna is a functional prototype to help in the process of Exploratory Data Analysis.
-    Therefore, new functionalities and application are comming soon.
-If you would like to see a functionality implemented, please feel free to fork the project or open a comment into the github project.
+    New functionalities and applications are comming soon.
+If you would like to see a functionality implemented, please feel free to fork the project or open an issue into the github project.

+    <br><br>So far there is no target audience (business users, data analysts, etc.).
+It was created in the spare time during the last 2 days to explore R Shiny with Bootstrap.
+I think I will define the target on-the-fly.
+I just wanted to take it from the idea stage, implement and share as a skeleton, so people can build upon.

+    <br><br>To test the tool, I suggest downloading and using this file:<a href="https://app.box.com/s/k8ucnya2ughr82g1wvhjq9fg47b6fduy" target="_blank"> wine.csv</a>

+    <br><br>The file upload is limited to a size of 10MB because of my current hosting plan in Shinyapps.
+Therefore, I tested with files bigger than 500MB without crashes and freezes.
     </p>